Web Designer vs. Web Developer

 Back-End Developer

-A back-end developer often referred to as ‘the engineer’, will work behind-the-scenes, writing and maintaining programs that power the frontend.
+A back-end developer, often referred to as ‘the engineer’, will work behind-the-scenes, writing and maintaining programs that power the frontend.
 This includes looking after the server that hosts the website, maintaining the application and the database.
-Back-end developers leverage a variety of server-side languages, such as PHP, Python, Ruby, and Java.
+Back-end developers leverage a variety of server-side languages, such as PHP, Python, Ruby, Java, and Node.js.

 Must-Have Skills for Back-End Developer